-- (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The fixed assets are physically verified by the Management according to a phased programme designed to cover all the items over a period of 3 years in which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
-Based on programme, the company did physical verification of assets during the previous year and as such, no physical verification was required to be carried out by the Management during the year. - (c) The title deeds of immovable properties, as disclosed in Note 3 on Property, Plant and Equipment to the financial statements, are held in the name of the Company. - ii.
-As explained to us, inventories were physically verified after the year end (On account of the COVID-19 related lockdown restrictions) by the management and no material discrepancies were noticed on physical verification and roll backward procedures to March 31, 2020 from stock take date.
-Physical verification of inventories on periodical basis at reasonable intervals located at Factories are not operating effectively during the year. - iii.
+- (a) The Company is maintaining proper records showing full particulars, including quantitative details and situation, of fixed assets. - (b) The fixed assets are physically verified by the Management according to a phased programme designed to cover all the items over a period of 3 years which, in our opinion, is reasonable having regard to the size of the Company and the nature of its assets.
+Based on the programme, the company did physical verification of assets during the previous year and as such, no physical verification was required to be carried out by the Management during the year. - (c) The title deeds of immovable properties, as disclosed in Note 3 on Property, Plant and Equipment to the financial statements, are held in the name of the Company. - ii.
+As explained to us, inventories were physically verified after the year end by the Management and no material discrepancies were noticed on physical verification.
+Physical verification of Inventories on periodical basis at reasonable intervals located at Factories are not operating effectively during the year. - iii.
 The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under Section 189 of the Act.
 Therefore, the provisions of Clause 3(iii), (iii)(a), (iii)(b) and (iii)(c) of the said Order are not applicable to the Company. - iv.
 The Company has not granted any loans or made any investments or provided any guarantees or security to the parties covered under Section 185 and 186.
 Therefore, the provisions of Clause 3(iv) of the said Order are not applicable to the Company. - v.
 The Company has taken advances from customers which were outstanding for more than one year amounting to Rs.
-86,64,817/-, in terms of Section 73 of Companies Act, 2013 read together with Companies (Acceptance of Deposits) Rules, 2014, (Rule 2(1)(Xii) (a)), such advances are liable to be treated as deposits and hence the Company is in violation of the same.
+86,53,876, in terms of Section 73 of Companies Act, 2013 read together with Companies (Acceptance of Deposits) Rules, 2014, (Rule 2(1)(xii)(a)), such advances are liable to be treated as deposits and hence the Company is in violation of the same.
 Except for compliance with the aforesaid amount, The Company has not accepted any deposits from the public within the meaning of Sections 73, 74, 75 and 76 of the Act and the Rules framed there under to the extent notified.
 According to the information and explanations given to us, no order has been passed by the Company Law Board or National Company Law Tribunal or Reserve Bank of India or any Court or any other Tribunal on the Company in respect of the aforesaid deposits. - vi.
 Pursuant to the rules made by the Central Government of India, the Company is required to maintain cost records as specified under Section 148(1) of the Act in respect of its products.
 We have broadly reviewed the same, and are of the opinion that, prima facie, the prescribed accounts and records have been made and maintained.
 We have not, however, made a detailed examination of the records with a view to determine whether they are accurate or complete. - vii. (a) According to the information and explanations given to us and the records of the Company examined by us, in our opinion, the Company is not regular in depositing undisputed statutory dues, including provident fund, employees' state insurance, income tax, Goods and Services Tax and cess and other material statutory dues, as applicable with the appropriate authorities.
-The extent of the arrears of statutory dues outstanding as at March 31, 2020 and outstanding a period of more than six months from the date they become payable are as follows:
+The extent of the arrears of statutory dues outstanding as at March 31, 2021 and outstanding a period of more than six months from the date they became payable are as follows: